 Flu-like symptoms before labor usually only last a few days.

-But again, if you start feeling really ill, or if you start experiencing a high fever, or constant vomiting or diarrhea, talk to your doctor straight away.
+But again, if you start feeling really ill, or if you start experiencing a high fever, or constant vomiting or diarrhea, talk to your doctor straight away as it might indicate a more serious cause like infection.

 Flu-like symptoms and Covid-19